Rabbi Brian's

 Bring a chair for each person to sit in.

-We are meeting in a park.
-There are no chairs.
+We are meeting in a park where they are no chairs.